GoogleContainerTools/kaniko/DEVELOPMENT.md

 go test ./integration -v --repo localhost:5000 -run TestLayers/test_layer_Dockerfile_test_copy_bucket
 ```

-These tests will be kicked off by [reviewers](#reviews) for submitted PRs by the travis task.
+These tests will be kicked off by [reviewers](#reviews) for submitted PRs using GitHub Actions.

 ### Benchmarking